Town Musicians of Bremen: Synopsis

+Variants

-In the original version of this story, which dates from the twelfth century, the robbers are a brown bear, a lion, and a gray wolf, all animals featured in heraldic devices.
+In the original version of this story, which dates from the 12th century, the robbers are a brown bear, a lion, and a grey wolf, all animals featured in heraldic devices.
 When the donkey and his friends arrive in Bremen, the townsfolk applaud them for having rid the district of the terrible beasts.

-An alternate version involves the animals' master(s) being deprived of their livelihood (because the thieves stole his money or destroyed his farm or mill) and having to send their animals away, unable to take care of them any further.
-After the animals dispatch the thieves, they take the ill-gotten gains back to their master so that they can rebuild.
-Other versions involve at least one wild, non-livestock animal, such as a lizard, helping the domestic animals out in dispatching the thieves.
+In another variant, the animals' master(s) have been deprived of their livelihood by the thief, who stole their money or destroyed their farm or mill, and therefore sent the animals away, unable to care for them any longer.
+After the animals dispatch the thieves, they return the stolen wealth back to their master so that they can rebuild.

+Other versions involve at least one undomesticated animal, such as a lizard, helping the domestic animals out in dispatching the thieves.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 130, "The Animals in Night Quarters (Bremen Town Musicians)".
 Folklorists Stith Thompson and Barre Toelken see a deep relation between this type and type ATU 210, "Cock (Rooster), Hen, Duck, Pin, and Needle on a Journey".

 Folklorist Antti Aarne proposed an Asian origin for the tale type ATU 130, "Die Tiere auf der Wanderschaft" ("Wandering Animals and Objects").

 French folklorist Paul Delarue identified two forms of the tale type: a Western one, wherein the animals in exile are always domestic animals (represented by Grimm's tale), and an Eastern one, wherein the characters are "inferior animals".
 This second form is popular in Japan, China, Korea, Melanesia and Indonesia.